yangshun/fate/README.md

 ```

 - `pnpm prisma migrate dev` to create the database and run the migrations.
+- You might want to run `pnpm prisma migrate reset` to seed the database with initial data.
 - Run `pnpm dev` to run the example.

+### Running Tests

+- When changing framework code, you need to run `pnpm build`.
+- Run `pnpm test` to run all tests.
+- Run `pnpm tsgo` to run TypeScript, and `pnpm vitest` to run JavaScript tests.
+- If `@nkzw/fate` or `react-fate` modules cannot be resolved it means you forgot to run `pnpm build`.